Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Learning linear representations for systems with multiple fixed points using MZ-AE

-We begin by investigating the region of attraction and repulsion around the fixed points using a finite linear operator without memory.
-In Figure \ref{fig:local_test}, we observe that an increasing number of observables improves the prediction accuracy in the basin of repulsion.
-In the attracting region, two observables corresponding to stable eigenvalues are sufficient to capture the dynamics.
-In the basin of repulsion, for greater than two observables ($n > 2$), there is a single unstable eigenvalue (see Figure \ref{fig:local_test} (Bottom-left)) that converges near the unstable eigenvalue associated with the fixed point (\emph{i.e.} $\lambda = $ 1).
+We begin by analysing the regions of attraction and repulsion surrounding each fixed point individually, using a finite Koopman approximation operator without memory (employing Koopman-AE, as detailed in \S\ref{sec:Methodology}).
+In Figure \ref{fig:local_test} [Top-left], we observe that an increasing number of observables improves the prediction accuracy in the repelling window.
+In the attracting window, two observables corresponding to stable eigenvalues are sufficient to capture the dynamics as can be seen from Figure \ref{fig:local_test} [Top-right].
+In the repelling window, for greater than two observables ($r > 2$), there is a single unstable eigenvalue (see Figure \ref{fig:local_test} [Bottom-left]) that converges near the unstable eigenvalue associated with the fixed point (\emph{i.e.} $\lambda = $ 1).
 As expected, the approximated Koopman spectrum converges to the true one as the number of observables increases.
-The rest of the eigenvalues for $n>2$ are stable and are highly damped (not plotted).
-Similarly, in the basin of attraction, the eigenvalue corresponding to $\lambda = 0$ is better approximated by increasing the number of observables from $n=2$ to $n=4$.
-These observations demonstrate that a finite linear approximation effectively linearises the basin of attraction and repulsion.
-We also observe that the Koopman expansion is different about repelling fixed point and the attracting fixed point.
+The rest of the eigenvalues for $r>2$ are stable and are highly damped (not plotted).
+Similarly, in the attraction window, the eigenvalue corresponding to $\lambda = 0$ is better approximated by increasing the number of observables from $r=2$ to $r=4$.
+These observations demonstrate that a finite linear approximation effectively linearizes the repelling window around the unstable fixed point and the attracting window around the stable fixed point.
+We would like to point out that the Koopman expansion is different about repelling fixed point and the attracting fixed point.